 But it gets better — because not only is the base of these donuts exactly as a donut should be, but they’re also topped with a double-dose of goodness from a maple-infused glaze and a sweet crumb topping.
 Cue the heavenly choir of angels and the Carlton dance at the same time.

-You will also love these Baked Vanilla Donuts!
+You will also love these Baked Vanilla Donuts and my baked chocolate donut recipe!

 baked maple donuts on parchment paper with a bite taken out of one